About

 Sparklers activities have been developed by behavioural specialists and are informed by the best available research and clinical expertise.

-Sparklers is grounded the theories of:
+Sparklers is grounded in the theories of:

 Any additional research or specialist input drawn upon to create individual Sparklers activities are noted as part of the activity itself.